Hellenic Financial Stability Fund: Operations

 HFSF has a representative in the board of directors of Piraeus Bank (2015).

-HFSF had the option to €2 billion of perpetual bonds into Piraeus Bank shares in December 2022.
+HFSF had the option to convert €2 billion of perpetual bonds into Piraeus Bank shares in December 2022.
 As of November 2020, the total market capitalization of the bank was less than €500 million.
-The conversion was triggered in November 2020, giving HFSF a further 35 % share of the bank, worth less than 200 million euro, a paper loss of over 1.5 billion euro.
+The conversion was triggered in November 2020, giving HFSF a further 35% share of the bank, worth less than 200 million euro, a paper loss of over 1.5 billion euro.

+Privatizations

+In Fall 2023, the HFSF started to sell its stakes in Greek lenders, in order to reprivatise the banks.
+As of March 2024, it had recouped €34.8 billion out of €30.9 billion injected into the banking system (without considering inflation).
+In October 2024, the HFSF completed the privatization with the sell of its stake in National Bank of Greece.